bkgf/ROMSIceShelf/README.md

 Tide model OPTIONS:

-- TIDES_NODAL         use for astronomical tides with nodal corrections
+- NODAL_TIDES         use for astronomical tides with nodal corrections
 - ANA_TIDES           use if analytical astronomical tides

 Includes the following test cases for: